 A decontamination station will be set up near the PFAS-contaminated excavation areas (see diagram Contaminated Excavation Work Area Boundary on page 3 of this document) for personnel entering and exiting the area.
-When exiting the work area, personnel will brush any contaminated soil from their work clothes and remove disposable over boots and nitrile gloves (if applicable).
+When exiting the work area, personnel will brush any contaminated soil from their work clothes, boots, and PPE (if applicable).
 Any contaminated PPE will be placed into a covered trash receptacle within the decontamination station, and full trash bags will be disposed of as solid waste.